deepakbaligar-83/Draconic-Quest/README.md

-I have create a Hunter game called "Draconic Quest".
+I have create a responsive Hunter game called "Draconic Quest".
 <br>

 The Hunter need to buy weapons to fight with beasts:<br>